Eeko/koodaripula.com/survey.md

 Tästä kommentista tunnistettiin `COMMENT(LACK_OF_TRAINING_OR_ENTRY_PATHS_FOR_BEGINNERS_TO_INDUSTRY)`, `COMMENT(SENIORS_ENGINEERS_NEEDED)` ja `COMMENT(COMMITMENT_WORRIES)` -luokat, minkä lisäksi kommentin avainajatus käännettiin seuraavasti:

-> Many companies want out-of-the-box productvie employees and are not equipped to train workforce themselves from juniors.
+> Many companies want out-of-the-box productive employees and are not equipped to train workforce themselves from juniors.
 Working to train, retain and develop employees themselves would solve the recruitment troubles.

 ### Mistä aineisto on saatavissa?